 The MORROW QUADRANGLE BUILDING is named in memory of John Patterson Morrow Sr., a former chairman of the Board of Trustees.
-The building will house Campus Safety offices in fall 2012...
-It also connects to the campus residence of the resident faculty mentor of Spragins House, the freshman house in the College's house system.
+The building connects to the campus residence of the resident faculty mentor of Spragins House, the freshman house in the College's house system.

 The NICHOLS ADMINISTRATION BUILDING was completed in 1975 and remodeled in 2001.
-It is named in honor of the late Shuford R. Nichols, a former chairman of the Board of Trustees, and provides offices for the president, vice president for academic services and dean of the faculty, vice president for administration, vice president for business and finance, registrar, director of communications, director of human resources, controller, cashier, and other administrative staff of the College.
+It is named in honor of the late Shuford R. Nichols, a former chairman of the Board of Trustees, and provides offices for the president, vice president for academic services and dean of the faculty, vice president for institutional advancement, vice president for business and finance, registrar, director of alumni and parent services, director of marketing and communications, director of human resources, controller, cashier, and other administrative staff of the College.

-The TEMP, which has served as the temporary dining hall, will house the Scottish Heritage Program, a fine arts studio, and meeting space in fall 2012.
+The TEMP houses the Scottish Heritage Program, a fine arts studio, and meeting space.

-The LYON EDUCATION AND ADVENTURE PROGRAM will be located in the house at 301 23rd Street beginning in fall 2012.
+The LYON EDUCATION AND ADVENTURE PROGRAM is located in the house at 301 23rd Street.